¶¶Òõpro

 Criminalistics Concentration

-Choose a minimum of 2 credits in courses with a Forensic Science FRSC Elective Attribute such as:
+Choose 6 credits from courses with a Forensic Science - Criminalistics Elective attribute, such as:6

 Fingerprints